-Ninety minutes after the initial scheduling of the tasks, there is an increase in UDP traffic, between hosts $IR_2$ and $IS_2$ and $IS_2$ and between hosts $IR_5$ and $IS_5$ at a rate of 90Mbps.
-When a dynamic scheduling approach is employed, the execution time is 300 minutes; whereas with adaptive scheduling, no migration takes place and the execution time of the application is 358min.
-The use of self-adaptive mechanisms to manage this grid, however, triggers task migration as a response to the increase in traffic, leading to an execution time of only 281 minutes.
+Ninety minutes after the initial scheduling of the tasks, there is an increase in UDP traffic between hosts IR_2 and IS_2 and between hosts IR_5 and IS_5 at a rate of 90 Mb/s.
+When a dynamic scheduling approach is employed, the execution time is 300 min; whereas with adaptive scheduling no migration takes place, and the execution time of the application is 358 min.
+The use of self-adaptive mechanisms to manage this grid, however, triggers task migration as a response to the increase in traffic, leading to an execution time of only 281 min.
 In the next section, grid management using self-adaptive procedures will be described.